Crystle Lightning

-Crystle Lea Lightning (born February 5, 1981) is a First Nations film actress, musician, DJ, and hip-hop MC.
+Crystle Lightning is a Canadian actress and musician of First Nations descent.

 Early life

-Crystle Lea Lightning, born February 5, 1981 (age 44) in Edmonton, Alberta, Canada.
-She is the daughter of director and actress Georgina Lightning, and her brother is actor Cody Lightning.
-A First Nations Hobbema/Enoch Cree artist, Crystle began performing in Edmonton, Alberta, when she was 4 years old before her family relocated to Hollywood, California, when she was 9.
-She holds dual citizenship with the United States and Canada.
+Lighning is an Enoch Cree artist.

 Film career

 Lightning started acting in 1994 and has been in several films, with her most notable role portraying Lori Piestewa in Saving Jessica Lynch.
 She played the lead role of Jo in 3 Ninjas Knuckle Up (1995).
 Since then, she has been cast in a recurring role on the daytime NBC soap Days of Our Lives, played Chloe in 2005's American Pie Presents: Band Camp, The CW/BET/Paramount+'s The Game (2006), the spinoff of Girlfriends; and in Older Than America (2008) alongside Bradley Cooper.
 She also voiced Jen, the girlfriend of the game's protagonist, Tommy, in the 2006 video game Prey.

 At the 9th Canadian Screen Awards in 2021, she won the award for Best Actress in a Drama Series for Trickster.

 Music career

 Lightning is also an electro house DJ.
 Inspired by a mix performed by DJ Lady Tribe at a local Los Angeles nightspot, Lightning sought a musical apprenticeship with Christi Mills, later partnering with her mentor to form a performance crew called Ladies of the House.
 They perform regularly at Los Angeles venues, as well as throughout the United States.